makklays/secure-credit-hub/README.md

 Responsible for authentication and authorization.
 Provides secure access to system resources using OAuth2 standards and token-based security.

+<a href="https://github.com/makklays/java-currencies-microservice" target="_blank" >Currencies microservice</a>

+This microservice consist of different currencies from National Bank of Ukraine with exchange rates.

 <a href="https://github.com/makklays/java-credit-cards-microservice" target="_blank" >Credit Cards microservice</a>

 Manages credit card data and related business logic, including card lifecycle and validation.
 Handles currency data, exchange rates, and currency-related operations used across the system.
 Also for every credit card has loyalty points and an opportunity to add them.

-<a href="https://github.com/makklays/java-credit-cards-microservice" target="_blank" >Transfers microservice</a>
+<a href="https://github.com/makklays/java-transfers-microservice" target="_blank" >Transfers microservice</a>

-This microservice consists of SEPA transfers, Bizum transfers, Internal transfers and Accounts.
+This microservice consist of SEPA transfers, Bizum transfers, Internal transfers and Accounts.

 <a href="https://github.com/makklays/java-monitoring-microservice" target="_blank" >Monitoring microservice</a>